pointnext/TryHackMe/write-ups/rooms/Overpass/README.md

 ### 1. sudo -l

 Nope it asked for a password.
-I did run the overpass utility and to expert all passwords.
+I did run the overpass test utility and to export all passwords.
 A password was provided!.
 However, this is not the root password but the one for james.
 I tried using the password and it worked but we're not in the sudoers group.

 ```
 Password for Jaames: saydrawnlyingpicture